Matt Hancock’s constituents call for him to do ‘honourable thing and resign’

 Under parliamentary rules, MPs can be “recalled” – allowing constituents to hold them to account outside the regular electoral cycle – only if they are guilty of serious wrongdoing, including being sent to jail, suspended from parliament for at least 10 days or convicted of fiddling their expenses.

-The Independent has contacted Mr Hancock’s parliamentary office to ask for a response.

-Earlier in the week, Mr Hancock defended his decision, and sources close to him said he would use his time in the Australian jungle to promote his dyslexia campaign.
+A spokesperson for Mr Hancock said: “The second reading of Matt’s Dyslexia Screening and Teacher Training Bill is just days after I’m A Celebrity... finishes.
+By going on the show, Matt hopes to raise the profile of his dyslexia campaign and will use the platform to talk about an issue he really cares about in front of millions of people.

+“Matt is determined that no child should leave primary school not knowing if they have dyslexia.

-A statement from his office said: “Matt has an excellent team working with him in West Suffolk, but producers have agreed that he can communicate with them if there’s an urgent constituency matter.”
+“Matt has been working on constituency matters this week and show producers have agreed that Matt can communicate with his team if there’s an urgent constituency matter while he’s on the show.

+“As soon as Matt’s time in camp is up, he will return to Suffolk to hold surgeries, where he will catch up with his constituents and discuss matters of concern.

+“Matt will be making a donation to St Nicholas Hospice in Suffolk, and causes supporting dyslexia, including the British Dyslexia Association, off the back of his appearance.
+He will, of course, declare the amount he receives from the show to Parliament to ensure complete transparency, as normal.”

 Register for free to continue reading